Online: Writing Poetry

 Conc Member: $135

 The much-esteemed Irish poet, Seamus Heaney, wrote that the moment he put his ‘feeling into words’ marked the discovery of his poetic voice.
-In this online poetry workshop, we will explore ways of tapping into and strengthening your authentic voice.
+In this week-long online poetry workshop, we will explore ways of tapping into and strengthening your authentic voice.
 We will also reflect on poetic metaphor’s talent for communicating intense emotion and experience.

 Is this course right for you?
 Read our course FAQ before enrolling>>

 Expected Learning Outcomes